 Stay focused on your motivation

-Finally, especially in the context of a small, fledgling business, you should also always bear in mind, especially when things get trickier and you are questioning your decision to launch your own business in the first place, your primary motivations, and focus on your passion for the industry.
+Finally, especially in the context of a small, fledgling business, you should also always keep in mind, especially when things get trickier and you are questioning your decision to launch your own business in the first place, your primary motivations, and focus on your passion for the industry.

 The only difference between someone who would love to own their own business and someone who actually does own their own business is the courage to take action.
-Not only should you be exceedingly proud of yourself for getting to where you are right now, remember that there is no reason to stop.
+Not only should you be exceedingly proud of yourself for getting to where you are right now, but remember that there is no reason to stop.

 With these tips, you’ll be able to enjoy business growth.